 6. ProProfs Help Desk

-ProProfs Help Desk is a help desk ticketing system that is designed to streamline customer support and enhance communication between support teams and customers.
+ProProfs Help Desk is among the best ticketing systems designed to streamline customer support and enhance communication between support teams and customers.

-The features offered by Proprofs include a ticketing system, knowledge base management, and live chat support.
+The features offered by ProProfs include knowledge base management and live chat support, and others.

 Main features of ProProfs